 Although a substantial improvement over the crash-boxes before, these early syncromesh transmissions were hardly a joy to shift, never mind the heavy mechanical clutches.
 Women in particular were none too thrilled with that whole aspect of driving.
 The search for clutch-less and automatic transmission solutions had a strong motivation.

-Borg-Warner’s planetary-epicyclic overdrive is typically thought of as affording only the benefit of lower engine speed on the highway, and that it did admirably, offering a 30% reduction.
-A 1934 Chrysler Airstream hustling along at 75 mph reduced engine speed from a near-redline 3780 rpm to a much more tolerable 2650 rpm.
+Borg-Warner’s planetary/epicyclic overdrive is typically thought of as affording only the benefit of lower engine speed on the highway, and that it did admirably, offering a 30% reduction.
+A 1934 Chrysler Airstream really hustling along at 75 mph reduced engine speed from a near-redline 3780 rpm to a much more tolerable 2650 rpm.

 And there’s more: if a rolling shift into (unsynchronized) first is necessary, the shift was also easier with less tendency to clash, because the combination of the clutch at the front and the freewheeling on the output shaft meant that there were no forces acting on either shaft that had to be synchronized.
 And if one had a bit of timing, the shift to first could be made without pressing the clutch at all.

 My ’66 Ford F-100 was originally built with Ford’s new all-syncro three-speed manual.
-When that transmission crapped out a couple of years after I bought it, I wanted an overdrive, and I knew a transmission guy in the neighborhood who messed with these things and had a few out back.
-For simplicity’s sake, we didn’t replicate the electric system for “automatic” functioning.
-Frankly, I prefer it that way, having full control of the OD in all gears.
-But initially, I failed to understand how to make full and best use of it, and only activated (unlocked/engaged) it when I went out on the freeway, which alone was a big boon in dropping revs to a very comfortable 1900 rpm at 60 mph.
-But I was annoyed that the first gear was now unsynchronized.
+When that transmission died a couple of years after I bought it, I wanted an overdrive, and I knew a transmission guy in the neighborhood who was familiar with them and had a few out back.
+For simplicity’s sake, we didn’t replicate the vacuum/electric system for “automatic” functioning.
+Frankly, I prefer it that way, having full (manual) control of the OD in all gears.
+Initially, I used it only on third gear on the highway, ignorant of its full potential.